Understanding Starts

 We've never been more connected and more divided at the same time.
-The tools designed to bring us together have pushed us apart.
+The tools designed to bring us together reward outrage, not thinking.

 Echo Chambers